Balance: Finding Your Happy Medium In Life

 I stopped to look around at the dishes and the empty berry trays on my counter and started to think.

-Like when you come home and the house is a mess but you know you have to work on something important for your job or school.
+Like when you come home and the house is a mess, but you know you must work on something important for your job or school.

 So, you put the cleaning off and strap down on the work instead.